sonyagreen/continuous_deployment_talk/README.md

 ## Reasons why I did this

-[what's the rationale for doing this?] knowledge of the design team/gh team is why I did it the way I did My inherent cred as a supportocat meant it was OK, and make it public
+1. helps you find true bugs
+2. what's just people bitching, and will calm down in x days (where x is determined by your userbase)
+3. Problems that warrant discussion, even if you don't change anything

+## here's how you can apply this

 You may not have GH/ownership access.
 But you can do this.

-## here's how you can apply this

 I'm not a developer, and I didn't need to understand the code to be able to make this dossier.
 Your support team, however they're working with you, or if you know your company has one?